spootechnologies/spootechnologies.github.io/docs/README.md

   pluralName: "objects"
 })

-// run the platform via REST
+// 3. run the platform via REST
 SPOO.REST({
   port:80,
-  ...
-}).run()
+  metaMapper: new SPOO.metaMappers.mongoMapper().connect("mongodb://localhost") // The matamapper is for basic config }).run()
 ```